Dynamics of stochastic integrate-and-fire networks: Bistable activity in homogenous networks

-In the model with linear resets and a threshold-linear hazard function, the mean field theory is linear in both the sub and suprathreshold regimes: $\dot{v}_L = -v - r f(v) + E + J \ast f(v)$.
-It thus cannot exhibit bistable activity.
-The bistability is due to the nonlinear coupling between the spiking and membrane potential.
+In the model with linear resets and a threshold-linear intensity function, the mean field theory is linear in both the sub- and supra-threshold regimes and does not exhibit bistability.
+The classic activity equations can have bistable regimes so long as the nonlinearity saturates, e.g.,~\cite{wilson_excitatory_1972}.
+Here, bistability is due to the nonlinear coupling between the spiking and membrane voltage.

-The stochastic spiking network may not exhibit true bistability in the bistable regime of its deterministic mean field theory.
-Rather, the quiescent stable should be truly stable, while the active state is metastable.
+The stochastic spiking network may not exhibit true bistability in the bistable regime of the deterministic mean field or one-loop approximations.
+Rather, the quiescent state should be truly stable, while the active state is metastable.
 Fluctuations in the spiking activity may drive the network into the quiescent state.
 In the quiescent state, there are no fluctuations since all $n$-point correlation functions are sourced by the intensity $f(v)$, which we took to be 0 for $v < 1$.
 If the nonlinearity $f(v)$ were small but finite for $v < 0$, then fluctuations could be maintained in the quiescent state and both would be metastable.
-The slope of the hazard function at threshold can also play a key role in metastability of the population activity~\cite{robert_dynamics_2016}.
+The slope of the intensity function at threshold can also play a key role in metastability of the population activity~\cite{robert_dynamics_2016}.